Starchaser: The Legend of Orin

 - Dagg's mocking response to the desert people he's selling the stolen crystals too: "You have ze crrrystal?" - "You have ze moneh?"

 - Getting Crap Past the Radar: How they got away with the re-programming scene is one of earth's greatest mysteries.

 - Half the Man He Used to Be: The fate of a lot of the villains, particularly Zygon who is cut in half and falls into lava.

 - Imperial Stormtrooper Marksmanship Academy: Zygon's guards can't hit anything.

 - He softens a bit during the movie though.

 - Kick Them While They Are Down: Dagg does this to Orin when they meet.

-- Nightmare Face: One of the cyborgs has a skull like face, and large red eyes
+- Nightmare Face: The leader of the man-droids has a skull like face with large red eyes

-- The last man-droid Dagg kills have a skeletal face with no eyes.
+- The last man-droid Dagg kills has a skeletal face with sunken-in, barely visible eyes.

 - Oral Fixation: Does Dagg ever finish his cigar?